-African Development in the 20th Century (same as AFL 113)
+African Development in the20th Century (same as AFL 113)3 crs.
+3 hrs.

 Problems of African economic and political development since 1900 are analyzed.
 The emergence of conditions contrary to the goals of independence and African participation in world affairs is explored.